distantmagic/resonance/docs/pages/docs/features/ai/server/llama-cpp/extractors/when/index.md

 ## What Is It Good For?

-Creating semi-scripted dialogues, when you need to steer a conversation onto specific topics or you need to check if user is talking about a specific topic.
+Creating semi-scripted dialogues when you need to steer a conversation onto specific topics or check if a user is talking about a specific topic.

 # Usage